ocf/ocfweb/ocfweb/docs/docs/staff/procedures/user-quotas.md

 ### Summary of useful commands

-All of these can be executed on `pandemic`.
+All of these can be executed on `jaws`.
 Some of them also work on other servers which mount NFS.